What Is Mulch?

 Is mulch the same as soil?

-No. Mulch is not soil.
-Mulch is a surface layer placed on top of soil to protect it, cover it, improve appearance, and support plant or landscape goals.
+No. Mulch is a surface layer placed on top of soil to protect it, cover it, improve appearance, and support plant or landscape goals.

 Is stone considered mulch?